Skip to main content

 View the final report.

 Last year, Baltimore County Government and Baltimore County Public Schools (BCPS) initiated a process to assess school construction needs and develop a long-range plan that addresses those needs and allocates resources equitably.
 The Multi-Year Improvement Plan for All Schools (MYIPAS) is being facilitated by CannonDesign, a national architecture and planning company that has led over 1,300 education facility projects across the country, including over 200 education master plans.
-To learn more about the MYIPAS process from BCPS students and local leaders, watch our video.
+To learn more about the MYIPAS process from BCPS students and local leaders, watch our video(link is external).

 The purpose of the MYIPAS is to develop a capital improvement program that maximizes state funding, defines facility priorities with community input; and assesses existing facilities based on the following three factors: